Best Monster Cookies Recipe (Thick & Chewy)

 • Use the mini M&M’s and mini chocolate chips they make a big difference.
 But if you must you can certainly use the regular size M&M’s and chocolate chips.

-• Use processed regular peanut butter it works best like Jiff or Skippy.
+• Using processed regular peanut butter like Jiff or Skippy works best.
 Do not use all-natural peanut butter for this Monster cookie recipe.

 • Use seasonal colored M&M’s.
 Check out our Halloween Monster Eye Cookies, so cute!